lelegard/cryptobench/README.md

 In each 8-instruction sequence, the output registers of the instructions are all distinct to avoid execution dependencies.
 The input registers are the same in all instructions.
+The same sequence (and consequently the same output registers) are reused after 8 instructions.

-At the end, we test a full long sequence from OpenSSL, with many MUL ADCS UMULH ADCS.
+Last, we test the full long sequence from OpenSSL, with many MUL ADCS UMULH ADCS.
 There are also some ADC and ADDS.
 Finally, we test the same sequence with ADD instead of ADCS, ADC, ADDS.